This is an AI translated post.

 Select Language

-However, NIRA also presented a positive outlook.
+However, NIRA also offered a positive outlook.